Optimal Stochastic Non-smooth Non-convex Optimization through Online-to-Non-convex Conversion: Definitions and Setup

 \subsection{Online Learning}

 Here, we very briefly introduce the setting of online linear learning with shifting competitors, that will be the core of our online-to-non-convex conversion.
-We refer the interested reader to \cite{cesabianchi06prediction,hazan2019introduction, orabona2019modern} for a comprehensive introduction to online learning.
+We refer the interested reader to \citet{cesabianchi06prediction,hazan2019introduction, orabona2019modern} for a comprehensive introduction to online learning.
 In the online learning setting, the learning process goes on in rounds.
-In each round the algorithm outputs a point $\bDelta_t$ in a feasible set $V$, and then receives a linear loss function $\ell_t(\cdot)= \langle \bg_n,\cdot\rangle$ and it pays $\ell_t(\bDelta_t)$.
+In each round the algorithm outputs a point $\bDelta_t$ in a feasible set $V$, and then receives a linear loss function $\ell_t(\cdot)= \langle \bg_t,\cdot\rangle$ and it pays $\ell_t(\bDelta_t)$.
 The goal of the algorithm is to minimize the \emph{static regret} over $T$ rounds, defined as the difference between its cumulative loss and the one of an arbitrary comparison vector $\bu \in V$:

 With \emph{no stochastic assumption}, it is possible to design online algorithms that guarantee that the regret is upper bounded by $O(\sqrt{T})$.
-We can also define a more challenging objective that is the one of minimizing the \emph{$K$-shifting regret}, that is the regret with respect to an arbitrary \emph{sequence} of $K$ vectors $\bu^1,\dots,\bu^K \in V$ that changes every $T$ iterations:
+In this work, we frequently make use of a more challenging objective: minimizing the \emph{$K$-shifting regret}.
+This is the regret with respect to an arbitrary \emph{sequence} of $K$ vectors $\bu^1,\dots,\bu^K \in V$ that changes every $T$ iterations:

 It should be intuitive that resetting the online algorithm every $T$ iterations can achieve a shifting regret of $O(K\sqrt{T})$.